-The New York Society of Security Analysts (NYSSA) hosted the 1st Annual Institutional Investment Consulting Roundtable on Thursday—the first installment of NYSSA’s acclaimed Asset Owner Series event programming in 2017.
+The CFA Society New York (CFANY) hosted the 1st Annual Institutional Investment Consulting Roundtable on Thursday—the first installment of CFANY’s acclaimed Asset Owner Series event programming in 2017.
 The Asset Owner Series continues to build on last year’s success and popularity, bringing together high quality speakers and creating an invaluable opportunity for peer to peer networking.
 The evening featured esteemed senior institutional investment consultants and OCIOs who represent firms whose collective asset under advisement totals over $16.5 trillion.

 Richard M. Charlton, Chairman Emeritus, NEPC, LLC, delivered the keynote, presenting a comprehensive overview on the trends in the business of institutional investment consultants.
 The keynote was followed by a panel discussion featuring John Robinson, Senior Managing Consultant, PFM Asset Management; Mark Brubaker, CFA, Managing Director, Wilshire OCIO Solutions Group; Pete Keliuotis, Senior Managing Director, Cliffwater LLC; and Roger Fenningdorf, Head of Global Manager Research, Founder & Partner, Rocaton.
 The panel was moderated by Steve Case, CFA, Partner, Mercer Investment Consulting.
 One of the topics broached concerned the continued interest in alternative assets, where consultants can create value by providing asset owners with holistic advice on more complex asset types and strategies.
 Thanks largely to the expertise brought on by consultant groups, there has been a notable increase in direct investment in real assets at the expense of investing in Fund of Funds.